 Will there be a Family Weekend Comedy Show?

 Yes!
 We will be hosting a comedy show on Saturday evening on campus for registered families and their student(s).
-Tickets are $5 per person.
+Tickets are $5 per person and seating is general admission.
 Register for the comedy show when you register for Family Weekend.
-Because space is limited to 1,100 people, we ask families to only reserve tickets if they plan to attend; if you reserve a ticket but don’t show up, your registration will lock others out of participating.
+Because space is limited to 1,250 people, we ask families to only purchase tickets if they plan to attend; if you purchase a ticket but don’t show up, your registration will lock others out of participating.

 Are dogs allowed?

 We know our students love to see their pet(s) from home, and we know that many of our local hotels are dog-friendly.
 However, we do ask that you please respect the University building policies so our staff is not put in the position to ask you (and your pet) to leave.
 We love dogs, but some campus facilities, like the Events Center, Anderson Center and residence halls, do not permit pets.
 Please make sure to check the Family Weekend schedule to see locations of events prior to bringing your dog to campus.
 Thank you in advance for your cooperation.

 How do I park on campus during Family Weekend?